GrzegorzJarocki/CRM_Fitness_Club/README.md

 # CRM_Fitness_Club

-Simple CRM for fitness club/gym.
+CRM for fitness club/gym.
 Features are: adding clients, gym instructors, fitness instructors, payrolls, gym and fitness passes, reports (income from fitness, gym, increase / decrease in the number of clients month to month, profit/loss month to month, etc)

+## Technologies used

-Technologies used: Java, Spring, Hibernate, SQL.
+Java, Spring, Hibernate, SQL, Bootstrap

+### TODO

-TODO: app panel for customers
+app panel for customers